lmccart/the-changing-room/README.md

 1. Change the language in `/static/data/data.json` to the desired langauge code.
 Often, these are two letters that represent the language (e.g. "en" for English or "fr" for French).
 You must use this same code for Step 2.
 2. Change the language and voice in your `.env` file (see `.env-sample` for an example).
 For the language, use the desired langauge code.
 For the voice, you should use the desired voice for the Mac `say` command generate spoken audios for 02-reflection.
 Please see the [sound README](https://github.com/lmccart/the-changing-room/blob/main/sound/README.md) for more information on selecting a voice.
-3. If you need to generate new audios for this selected language, please see the [sound README](https://github.com/lmccart/the-changing-room/blob/main/sound/README.md) for information on editing the Python script to do so.
+3. If you need to generate audios for this selected language, please see the [sound README](https://github.com/lmccart/the-changing-room/blob/main/sound/README.md) for information on editing the Python script to do so.

 **If you would like to use only one language for *The Changing Room*, change both the primary and secondary languages to the same language code, rather than leaving secondary blank.**